Arizona Wildcats men's basketball: Three Elite Eights under Miller (2011, 2014−15)

-Later seasons, 2021 Post-season ban, 2017−2018 NCAA sanctions under Miller (2018−2021)
+Later seasons, 2021 post-season ban, 2017−2018 NCAA sanctions under Miller (2018−2021)

 As Miller's ninth season as the head coach at Arizona was about to get underway, federal prosecutors announced, on September 26, 2017, bribery, soliciting a bribe and wire fraud charges against assistant coach Emanuel "Book" Richardson as part of a far-reaching, college basketball-wide scandal.
 Perhaps in part due to the ongoing scandal, the Wildcats ranked No. 2 in the country at one point, lost three games at the Battle 4 Atlantis tournament.
-Arizona would eventually fire Richardson for his role in the scandal and the team would recover to lead the Pac 12 for the majority of the season.
+Arizona eventually fired Richardson for his role in the scandal, and the team recovered to lead the Pac 12 for the majority of the season.
 On February 24, 2018, Associate head coach Lorenzo Romar was temporarily named head coach after news broke the previous day that Miller had been caught on an FBI wiretap offering to pay players to come to Arizona.
-On March 1, Miller held a joint press conference with the university denying all allegations and stating he would be retained as men's head basketball coach.
+On March 1, Miller held a joint press conference with the university denying all allegations and stating that he would be retained as men's head basketball coach.
 That same night, the Wildcats won their 29th regular season conference title, 16th in the Pac-12, and secured the No. 1 seed in the conference tournament by defeating Stanford 75–67.
 On March 10, Arizona defeated USC to win a record seventh conference tournament title.
 As a result, the Wildcats received an automatic bid to their sixth straight NCAA tournament (35th NCAA tournament appearance, 12th all time) as the No. 4 seed in the South regional.
 The Wildcats, a trendy pick to make the Final Four and win the championship were blown out in the first round by No. 13 seed Buffalo, losing 89–68.

 2018–2019 marked the tenth season for Sean Miller as the Arizona Wildcats head coach.
-Arizona replaced all 5 starting players, 3 via the NBA draft.
+Arizona replaced all five starting players, three via the NBA draft.
 After a victory against UTEP, Miller recorded his 250th win for Arizona (370th win overall), in only 324 games, which was the 5th fastest of any coach at any Division 1 program all-time.
 On January 5, 2019, Arizona won its 600th game in the McKale center with an 84–81 overtime victory over Utah.
 Arizona became the first Pac-12 team to achieve 100 wins against conference opponents since the conference expanded to 12 teams before the 2011 season, after defeating Stanford 75−70 Jan.
 9, 2019.
-The Wildcats would go on to finish the season in Pac-12 play 8–10, 9th place overall & lose their first round Pac-12 Tournament match up against USC, 78−65.
-They would end the season with an overall record of 17–15 & decline an invitation to the CBI.
+The Wildcats finished the season in Pac-12 play 8–10, 9th place overall and lose their first round Pac-12 Tournament match up against USC, 78−65.
+They ended the season with an overall record of 17–15 and decline an invitation to the CBI.